 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 4:45 am and the next low tide will be at 5:05 pm.
-The first high tide was at 10:55 am and the next high tide will be at 11:20 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:10 am and the next high tide at 4:40 pm.
+The first low tide was at 10:30 am and the next low tide at 10:55 pm.

-The lunar phase is a Waxing Gibbous.
-Today we have 11 hours and 20 minutes of sun.
-The solar transit is at 12:39 pm and the length of time the moon will be visible will be 12 hours and 41 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 12 hours and 30 minutes of sun.
+The solar transit was at 1:33 pm and the length of time the moon will be visible will be 14 hours and 12 minutes.

-The tidal coefficient today is 82, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 84 to end the day with a tidal coefficient of 86.
-The tide heights today are 1.2 m, 6.2 m, 1.1 m and 6.1 m.
+The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient drops to 42 to end the day with a tidal coefficient of 39.
+The tide heights today are 6.6 m, 0.9 m, 6.2 m and 1.2 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for East Quoddy Head which is of 7.4 m and a minimum height of 0.0 m.

 The solunar fishing calendar in East Quoddy Head tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 5:33 pm to 6:33 pm, high activity minor period (moonrise).
-This period also coincides with sunset; therefore the sun will exercise more influence, possibly obtaining greater activity than expected
+from 7:16 pm to 9:16 pm, very high activity Major period (moon up).
+This period of high activity coincides with sunset; therefore the sun will exercise more influence, resulting in an excellent time for fishing

 Tide timetable for East Quoddy Head.
 The times are generated in local time in New Brunswick and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: